Mac user reports on 802.11n Cards, Bases/Routers

 I'm not sure why Jonas had poor performance originally on that iMac C2D only or if the enabler would have similar benefits for anyone else with a Core2 Duo Mac (or Mac Pro) that has seen poor performance.
 I'd not assume it's a fix/improvement for everyone but if you do try the 802.11n enabler, let me know if you see any benefits (other than 802.11n support).
 Thanks.
 (Remember that the enabler is included with the new Airport Extreme Base, so if you're buying one of those there's no need to buy the Enabler separately.)

-Apple 802.11n Enabler Info: (from when it was first released) FYI: OS X 10.5/Leopard users DO NOT need the enabler)
+Apple 802.11n Enabler Info (from when it was first released): (OS X 10.5 & later DOES NOT need the enabler)

-The Apple 802.11n Airport Extreme Base includes the enabler on disc and the enabler is also available from the Apple store for $1.99.
-(Search for "802.11n enabler").
-Here's some info from the page (much of it already mentioned previously on apple's 802.11n page) including a note on how to check to see if you already have it installed.
-(Does that mean some new Mac builds already have it? - But Apple may not update the disk images used
+The Apple 802.11n Airport Extreme Base included the enabler on disc, and the enabler was also available from the Apple store for $1.99.
+Here's some info from the page (much of it mentioned previously on Apple's 802.11n page) including a note on how to check to see if you already have it installed.
+(Some Macs that shipped with OS X 10.4.8 installed may already have it.)

 "